Distributed controller synthesis for deadlock avoidance: Two locks per process

+The argument behind Property "($\star$)" is that a "deadlock scheme" needs to map every "solid" process to one of the two possible edges of the lock graph.
+So if there is only one (remaining) edge labeled by $p$, this edge is needed and cannot be deleted.

-We repeat this algorithm till no edges are removed.
-If some call of the algorithm fails then there is no "sufficient deadlock scheme@@H" for $H$.
-Otherwise the resulting $H$ satisfies the property: \begin{quotation} (Trim) if a lock $t$ in $H\setminus Z$ has an outgoing "solo solid edge" then it has no other outgoing edges. \end{quotation}
+We repeat this algorithm until no edges are removed.
+If some call of the algorithm fails then there can be no "full deadlock scheme@@H" for $\PP$ in $H$.
+Otherwise the resulting $H$ satisfies the property: \begin{quotation} \emph{""(Trim)""} if a lock $t$ in $T\setminus Z$ has an outgoing "solo solid edge" then it has no other outgoing edges. \end{quotation}